Nick Jr. (Latin America)

-Nick Jr. is a cable television channel in Latin America owned by Paramount Global subsidiary Paramount Networks Americas.
+Nick Jr. is a cable television channel in Latin America owned by Paramount Skydance subsidiary Paramount Networks Americas based on the American television channel of the same name.
 The channel is aimed at a preschool audience.

 Currently, the Nick Jr. channel features the same programming as the Nick Jr. block on Nickelodeon, as well as some shows previously seen on the block, such as Team Umizoomi and Bubble Guppies.

 History

-The block was first introduced in the fall 1990s and early 2000s as a programming block airing on Nickelodeon’s Latin American channel, on July 1, 2008, Nick Jr. was launched as a channel in the region.
+The block was first introduced in the 1990s and early 2000s as a programming block airing on Nickelodeon's Latin American channel.
+On July 1, 2008, Nick Jr. was launched as a channel in the region.

-In 2010, Nick Jr. Latin America changed to its current logo.